-As the temperatures drop around Gauteng garden tasks include covering your tender bits with frost cover, planting up a bowl of colour, protect the Aloes and Mulch with the fallen leaves.
+It's one of the coldest winters in many years but there is still plenty to do in the garden.
+From planting up a bowl of colour, protecting the Aloes and Mulching with the falling leaves.
 Plant something you love in the garden for foliage-colour now and it will reward you every year as winter sets in - Sacred Bamboo always gets our vote.

 The only way to keep your home filled with colour is to plant some.
 Winter Pansies or Viola still remain one of the best sellers in South Africa and for good reason.
 Did you know each plant can have up to 800 flowers?
 That's quite incredible if one thinks about that.
 A single tray or a couple of instant colour pots will fill up a bowl to grow on the patio table as an all season centrepiece.
 Plant them with potting soil.
 Feed them every second week with Multifeed Flowergro.
 Deadhead them frequently and water them once a week.
 They will last right through to October and eventually cascade right over your bowls edge onto the table.

 If your patio table is in the shade for most of the day then change over to a bowl of Primroses or Cyclamen for a show just as pretty.